shubhomoydas/ad_examples/README.md

   - RS Forest based AAD (**streaming support with model update**)
     - See the previous HS Trees streaming update options above.

-To run the Isolation Forest / HS-Trees / RS-Forest / LODA based algorithms, the command has the following format:
+To run the Isolation Forest / HS-Trees / RS-Forest / LODA based algorithms, the command has the following format (**remember to run the commands from the 'python' folder, and monitor progress in logs under 'python/temp' folder**):

     bash ./aad.sh <dataset> <budget> <reruns> <tau> <detector_type> <query_type> <query_confident[0|1]> <streaming[0|1]> <streaming_window> <retention_type[0|1]> <with_prior[0|1]> <init_type[0|1|2]>